 Eligible candidates will:

-Be an SSR trainee member prior to submission.
+- Be an SSR trainee member prior to submission.

-Be first author of a submitted abstract and present at the SSR Annual Meeting.
+- Be first author of a submitted abstract and present at the SSR Annual Meeting.

-If selected for this award, your name will be added to the Trainee Volunteer email list, and you will be required to complete at least one volunteer shift at the SSR Annual Meeting.
+- If selected for this award, your name will be added to the Trainee Volunteer email list, and you will be required to complete at least one volunteer shift at the SSR Annual Meeting.
 Failure to do so may affect your funding status and any future applications to the SSR-TTA.

-To apply for this award: Application will be part of the online abstract submission process, the deadline to submit is August 2nd (11:59PM EST).
+To apply for this award: Application will be part of the online abstract submission process.
 Applicants must apply during the regular abstract submission process.
 Deadline to sumbit is March 17, 2022 (11:59 PM EST)

 As part of the online abstract submission, applicants will be asked to answer the following 5 questions: In the last 5 years, please specify if you have done the following: [Yes/No]

-Participated in volunteer activities (unpaid) that are related to your scientific career goals?
+- Participated in volunteer activities (unpaid) that are related to your scientific career goals?

-Volunteered time in the planning or execution of a national meeting/conference such as SSR?
+- Volunteered time in the planning or execution of a national meeting/conference such as SSR?

-Participated in volunteer activities at your institution and/or a scientific society?
+- Participated in volunteer activities at your institution and/or a scientific society?

-Participated in other activities not previously mentioned that could be considered volunteer service?
+- Participated in other activities not previously mentioned that could be considered volunteer service?

-As part of the online abstract submission, applicants will be asked to submit a short narrative (may be bullet-pointed list) describing service to the scientific community in the past 5 years (max 150 words).
+As part of the online abstract submission, applicants will be asked to submit a short narrative (may be bullet pointed list) describing service to the scientific community in the past 5 years (max 150 words).
 Examples could include volunteer activities demonstrating: 1) a leadership role, 2) commitment to scientific career (this could encompass volunteering at SSR or another conference), and/or 3) service to the community (this could encompass volunteering at local high schools or a museum).
 Please include dates of volunteer activity.

-2018, SSR, New Orleans, Slide Room Volunteer
+- 2018, SSR, New Orleans, Slide Room Volunteer

-Worked two shifts assisting presenters in the uploading of their slides to our system
+- Worked two shifts assisting presenters in the uploading of their slides to our system

-2017, Washington D.C., travel award coordinator
+- 2017, Washington D.C., travel award coordinator

-Collaborated with a team of volunteers to award over 200 travel awards to deserving trainees
+- Collaborated with a team of volunteers to award over 200 travel awards to deserving trainees

-Organized awards for easy pickup for trainees at conference
+- Organized awards for easy pickup for trainees at conference

-Trainee applicants are scored on the following factors:
+- Trainee applicants are scored on the following factors:

-Scientific merit of the abstract (60%).
+- Scientific merit of the abstract (60%).

-Statement of service (40%).
+- Statement of service (40%).
 The trainee should include information on volunteer/service activities, such as serving on committees for your institution and/or a scientific society, volunteering at a conference, volunteer leadership roles, organizing a local conference, or outreach activities to the community.
 Volunteer service in some capacity is a requirement to receive this award.

-The committee will forward the top awarded candidates to the SSR Business Office to confirm Trainee status and SSR membership status.
+- The committee will forward the top awarded candidates to the SSR Business Office to confirm Trainee status and SSR membership status.

-The SSR Trainee Representatives will notify the award winners via email by November
+- The SSR Trainee Representatives will notify the award winners via email by May.